 Analysis & Findings:

-By examining stress concentration points and ensuring an even distribution of loads, Rishabh proposed modifications to the thickness and layout of stiffeners on the base plate.
+By examining stress concentration points and ensuring an even distribution of loads, our team proposed modifications to the thickness and layout of stiffeners on the base plate.
 The design met both American and international structural codes, ensuring safety and compliance.

 Outcome: